New Policy Library

 Student has the meaning given to it in Part 8, Division 1 – Student Misconduct – of the Academic Board Regulation.

-Use means any act or omission by a user which affects in any way the operation of the central facilities or a local facility.
+Use means any act or omission by a user which affects in any way the operation of an information system.

 Vice Principal Administration & Finance on behalf of the Senior Vice-Principal